gazebosim/sdf_tutorials/specify_pose/proposal.md

 *solely* to convert from degrees to radians, rather than more relevant things like computing incremental changes in orientation.

-While some of these items could be changed with linting (e.g. a `//pose` should either be all on one line, with 2 or 3 spaces between translation and rotation) or comments (e.g. `<!-- This means X in degrees -->`), a specification should try to handle this naturally.
+For units for radians, comments *could* be used to help (e.g.
+`<!-- This means X in degrees -->`), but ideally, the specification handles this in an active and self-documenting way.

+For Option A, the specification can handle the separation between translation and rotation as separate elements.

+For Option B, `libsdformat` and SDFormat tutorials should encourage additionaly whitespace, e.g. to separate translation and rotation, use 3 spaces (instead of
+1) as a delimiter between values if they fit on one line, or use a newline (possibly with hanging indents) if they do not fit on one line.

 To help inform this proposal, the authors conducted a brief survey.
 See the [Survey](#survey) section below for more information.

 ## Proposed changes

-### 1. `//pose/translation` and `//pose/rotation`
+### 1.A. `//pose/translation` and `//pose/rotation`

 The value of `//pose` could now be specified as `//pose/translation` and `//pose/rotation`, and the representation for the rotation will be specified